 The magazine has published only two issues till date.

 Iti Roopbaan is a book consisting of a series of letters collected from the Bangladeshi LGBT community.
-The book is a literary introspection of sexual identities and its politics in Bangladesh.
-It’s often impossible to express sexual and gender identities from a position of power in the Muslim majority Bangladesh where people are forced to sweep their orientations under the rug.
+This book acts as a catharsis for queer people to express their sexual and gender identities in a Muslim dominated society.

 A queer poetry book under the banner of Roopbaan was published on February 27, 2015.
 The publisher of this book was attacked by Islamic extremists in September 2015.